+***p < 0.01: **p < 0.05; *p < 0.1.

+Note: Standard errors are clustered at the actor level (agro-input dealers, traders, and processors) and the farmer level.

 The gender of the actor that is being rated does not seem to be significantly correlated with ratings given by the farmer.
 As such, we do not find evidence for hypothesis 4 in our data.
 Looking at the interaction between the gender of the farmer and the gender of the actor, we also do not find any significant correlation, suggesting there is no female gender homophily effect (hypothesis 5).